 If the foundations aren't stable, then chances are that all of the subsequent steps will be flawed, ultimately resulting in questionable outcomes and little benefits realisation, if any.

-When starting an innovation project, particularly one that focuses on Horizon 2 adjacent innovation or Horizon 3 disruptive innovation, we need to ask the following elevent questions:
+Particularly one that focuses on Horizon 2 adjacent innovation or Horizon 3 disruptive innovation, we need to ask the following relevant questions:

 Is the job of a lawnmower to cut grass or is it actually to keep the lawn tidy and amongst other things, spare us the judging eyes of neighbours?
 Understanding the customer job helps us identify pain points and gains sought.